Torpor

 Torpor is a state of decreased physiological activity in an animal, usually marked by a reduced body temperature and metabolic rate.
 Torpor enables animals to survive periods of reduced food availability.
-The term "torpor" can refer to the time a hibernator spends at low body temperature, lasting days to weeks, or it can refer to a period of low body temperature and metabolism lasting less than 24 hours, as in "daily torpor".
+The term "torpor" can refer to the time a hibernator spends at low body temperature, lasting days to weeks, or it can refer to a period of low body temperature and metabolism lasting less than 24 hours.

+The word comes from the early 13th century, originating from the Latin, torpor, to be numb or sluggish.